eisnerw/texttemplate-editor/README.md

 cd ..
 ```

-The above command have been packaged in the "run" bash shell script.
+The  commands following the two npm commands have been packaged in the "run" bash shell script.
-Navigate to the project and launch the git bash shell.  run the command ./run
+Once the npm commands have been run, navigate to the project and launch the git bash shell.  run the command ./run
 The server can be stopped by typing CTRL-c